jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (6) Nothing in this section relieves the owner of a building from the obligation imposed by section 92(1) to apply to a building consent authority for a code compliance certificate after all building work to be carried out under a building consent granted to the owner is completed.

 ### 363B Application of section 363 to building work where consent granted, or work begun, before 31 March 2005
-(1) This section applies to building work if it affects premises to which section 362A applies, and— (a) a building consent was granted for it before 31 March 2005; or (b) it began before 31 March 2005.
-(2) Before 31 March 2010, section 363(1) does not apply to building work to which this section applies.
-(3) On and after 31 March 2010, section 363(1) does not apply to building work to which this section applies if a certificate of acceptance has been issued for it under section 96(1) before 31 March 2010.
+[Repealed]

-### 363C Section 363 does not apply to building work commenced before commencement of Building Act 1991
+### 363C Section 363 does not apply to building work commenced before 31 March 2005
-(1) Section 363(1) does not apply to building work commenced before 1 July 1992.
+(1) Section 363(1) does not apply to building work commenced before 31 March 2005.
-(2) Subsection (1) applies whether the work was completed before, on, or after 1 July 1992.
+(2) Subsection (1) applies whether or not the work was completed before, on, or after 31 March 2005.

 ### 364 Offence for residential property developer to transfer household unit without code compliance certificate
 (1) A residential property developer commits an offence if the residential property developer does either or both of the following things before a code compliance certificate is issued in relation to a household unit: